wpilibsuite/frc-docs/source/docs/hardware/sensors/serial-buses.rst

 |RoboRIO RS232| |RS232 Pinout|

-To communicate to periphral devices over RS232, each pin should be wired to its corresponding pin on the device.
+To communicate to peripheral devices over RS232, each pin should be wired to its corresponding pin on the device.

 The RS232 bus can also be used through the `MXP expansion port`_.